Nakasongola Airport

 Nakasongola Airport (IATA: n/a, ICAO: n/a) is an airport in Uganda.
 As of 2013, it was one of the 47 airports in the country.
-It is the intended headquarters of the Air Wing of the Uganda People's Defense Force and, along with Entebbe Airport, Gulu Airport, Jinja Airport and Soroti Airport, is one of the five national military airports.
+It is the intended headquarters of the Air Wing of the Uganda People's Defense Force, along with Entebbe Airport, Gulu Airport, Jinja Airport and Soroti Airport, which are some of the national military airports.

 Location

 Nakasongola Airport is located in the neighborhood known as Wabisi, approximately 12 km, north of the town of Nakasongola, Nakasongola District, in the Central Region of Uganda.
 It is located on the campus of Nakasongola Air Force Base, approximately 144 km, by air, directly north of Entebbe International Airport, the country's largest civilian and military airport.
 The geographic coordinates of Nakasongola Airport are:01°25′12″N 32°28′12″E.